Commercial fishing licences

 Vessels will be able to be registered for up to 10 years.

-You will have 28 days instead of seven days to notify the Director of a change of address.
+You will have 28 days instead of 7 days to notify the director of a change of address.

 More information will be published over the next few months.

-Read a fact sheet for licence holders about the key changes:
+Read the fact sheet for licence holders about the key changes.